 Charity income thresholds

-The Charity Commission for England and Wales has reviewed the income thresholds for charities that determine the types of accounts they must produce, and the level of external scrutiny required.
+The Department for Culture, Media and Sport (DCMS) recently confirmed significant changes to charity financial thresholds in England and Wales.
+The income thresholds for charities determine the types of accounts they must produce, and the level of external scrutiny required.

 The new details are set out below.
 We will be providing more information in the coming months and have an online Treasurers meetup event on 8 Dec where we will cover this in more detail.
 As always you can contact us if you have any questions on anything covered here.